 Home»Trade Compliance» South Koreas New Export Control Regulations for Russia and Belarus Come into Effect

-The South Korean governments upcoming export control regulations, aimed at strengthening economic sanctions against Russia and Belarus, will announce a proposal on February 24, 2023.
-The Ministry of Trade, Industry and Energy announced on the 20th that, according to the revised 33rd Batch of Strategic Materialsimport and exportNotice, the government has added 682 items to the catch-all control list, covering various goods from heavy construction machinery to secondary batteries, as well as machine tools and aircraft components.
+The South Korean government's upcoming new export control regulations, aimed at strengthening economic sanctions against Russia and Belarus, announced a proposal on February 24, 2023.
+The Ministry of Trade, Industry and Energy announced on the 20th that, according to the amended "33rd Batch of Strategic Materials,"import and exportNotice: The government has added 682 new items to the "catch-all" control list, covering a wide range of goods from heavy construction machinery to secondary batteries, as well as machine tools and aircraft components.

 After this new addition, 741 items are subject to export restrictions on Russia and Belarus, mainly in the following categories: